MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

     POST https://manage.devcenter.microsoft.com/v1.0/my/applications/{applicationId}/submissions
     ```

-    The response body contains three items: the ID of the new submission, the data for the new submission (including all the listings and pricing information), and the shared access signature (SAS) URI for uploading any app packages and listing images for the submission to Azure Blob storage.
+    The response body contains an [app submission](#app-submission-object) resource that includes the ID of the new submission, the shared access signature (SAS) URI for uploading any related files for the submission to Azure Blob storage (such as app packages, listing images, and trailer files), and all of the data for the new submission (such as the listings and pricing information).
         > [!NOTE]
         > A SAS URI provides access to a secure resource in Azure storage without requiring account keys.
 For background information about SAS URIs and their use with Azure Blob storage, see [Shared Access Signatures, Part 1: Understanding the SAS model](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1) and [Shared Access Signatures, Part 2: Create and use a SAS with Blob storage](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-2/).

-4. If you are adding new packages or images for the submission, [prepare the app packages](https://msdn.microsoft.com/windows/uwp/publish/app-package-requirements) and [prepare the app screenshots and images](https://msdn.microsoft.com/windows/uwp/publish/app-screenshots-and-images).
+4. If you are adding new packages, listing images, or trailer files for the submission, [prepare the app packages](https://msdn.microsoft.com/windows/uwp/publish/app-package-requirements) and [prepare the app screenshots, images, and trailers](https://msdn.microsoft.com/windows/uwp/publish/app-screenshots-and-images).
 Add all of these files to a ZIP archive.
+    > [!NOTE]
+    > The ability to submit a trailer for your app submission using this API is currently not available to all developer accounts.
+If your account does not have access to this resource, the *trailers* array in the [app submission resource](#app-submission-object) is null when you get or create a submission.

-5. Revise the submission data with any required changes for the new submission, and execute the following method to [update the app submission](update-an-app-submission.md).
+5. Revise the [app submission](#app-submission-object) data with any required changes for the new submission, and execute the following method to [update the app submission](update-an-app-submission.md).

     ```
     PUT https://manage.devcenter.microsoft.com/v1.0/my/applications/{applicationId}/submissions/{submissionId}
     ```
       > [!NOTE]
-      > If you are adding new packages or images for the submission, make sure you update the submission data to refer to the name and relative path of these files in the ZIP archive.
+      > If you are adding new files for the submission, make sure you update the submission data to refer to the name and relative path of these files in the ZIP archive.

-4. If you are adding new packages or images for the submission, upload the ZIP archive to [Azure Blob storage](https://docs.microsoft.com/azure/storage/storage-introduction#blob-storage) using the SAS URI that was provided in the response body of the POST method you called earlier.
+4. If you are adding new packages, listing images, or trailer files for the submission, upload the ZIP archive to [Azure Blob storage](https://docs.microsoft.com/azure/storage/storage-introduction#blob-storage) using the SAS URI that was provided in the response body of the POST method you called earlier.
 There are different Azure libraries you can use to do this on a variety of platforms, including:

     * [Azure Storage Client Library for .NET](https://docs.microsoft.com/azure/storage/storage-dotnet-how-to-use-blobs)
     * [Azure Storage SDK for Java](https://docs.microsoft.com/azure/storage/storage-java-how-to-use-blob-storage)